-If you have a balance in the Health Care Spending Account after submitting all claims incurred during the plan year (January 1 - December 31), you can carry over \$640 to the following plan year.
-Any remaining balance that exceeds \$640 will be forfeited after the claims filing deadline (March 31 of the year following the plan year).
+If you have a balance in the Health Care Spending Account after submitting all claims incurred during the plan year (January 1 - December 31), you can carry over \$500 to the following plan year.
+Any remaining balance that exceeds \$500 will be forfeited after the claims filing deadline (March 31 of the year following the plan year).
 This unused balance cannot be returned to you or carried forward for future use.

-There is a \$25 minimum carry over amount for employees who do not contribute to the Health Care Spending Account for the following plan year and any remaining balance is subject to forfeiture at the end of that year.
+There is a \$25 minimum carry over amount for employees who do not contribute to the Health Care Spending Account for the following plan year.